haizo-code/blender/README.md

 ## Sample code:

 ### Types file
-Create a object class and name it 'ListItemTypes' (Name it as you like), this class will hold the types the viewholders that will be used in the app.
+Create a object class and name it 'ListItemTypes' (Name it as you like), this class will hold the types of the *ViewHolders* that will be used in the app.
 Note that you can create many files of this
 ```
 object ListItemTypes {